-7. Reimbursement for Additional Charges: Employees receiving MCD allowances may not otherwise be reimbursed for MCD-related charges.
+7. No Reimbursement for Additional Charges: Employees receiving MCD allowances may not otherwise be reimbursed for MCD-related charges.
 In addition, an employee receiving an MCD allowance may not be reimbursed for business or personal calls made while in travel status, unless an exception is requested and granted for international travel.

 B. University-Owned MCDs

 In limited situations, Departments may determine that there is sufficient business need to maintain University-owned MCDs with associated service plans.
 Examples may include devices required to be shared by employees while on duty and data-collection devices needed for research purposes.
-If a Department wishes to purchase University-owned MCDs for use by their employees, the Department must comply with the Mobile Communication Device Supplemental Procedures (see Section IV) related to University-owned devices.
+If a Department wishes to purchase University-owned MCDs for use by their employees, the Department must comply with the Mobile Communication Device Supplemental Procedures related to University-owned devices.

-1. Required Approvals: The Department issuing MCDs must document the business justification for any University-owned MCDs and receive prior written approval from the Department Head and the Vice Chancellor for Business Affairs or his/her designee.
+1. Required Approvals: The Department issuing MCDs must document the business justification for any University-owned MCDs and receive prior written approval from the Department Head and the Vice Chancellor for Business Affairs or their designee.
 This documentation must be maintained on file.